 Results

-The PIGD group had significantly lower ASES total and sub-scores (all p < 0.05) compared to the controls.
-Both PIGD and non-PIGD groups demonstrated reduced abduction and forward flexion (all p < 0.05) compared to controls.
-The PIGD group also had decreased external rotation compared to the non-PIGD group and controls (all p < 0.05).
-Infraspinatus muscle stiffness was higher in the PIGD group than in controls (p = 0.012).
-Correlation analysis revealed that shoulder condition was significantly associated with PD disease severity and PIGD score, while muscle stiffness was linked to spinopelvic alignment and PIGD score.
-Various clinical factors, including PD disease severity, PIGD score, tremor score, and spinopelvic alignment, significantly correlated with shoulder ROM.
+Results Compared with the control group, the PIGD group had significantly lower total and subscored ASESs (all p<0.05).
+Compared with the controls, both the PIGD and non-PIGD groups demonstrated reduced abduction and forward flexion (all p<0.05).
+Compared with the non-PIGD group and the control group, the PIGD group also presented decreased external rotation (all p<0.05).
+Infraspinatus muscle stiffness was greater in the PIGD group than in the control group (p=0.012).
+Correlation analysis revealed that shoulder condition was significantly associated with PD severity and the PIGD score, whereas muscle stiffness was linked to spinopelvic alignment and the PIGD score.
+Various clinical factors, including PD severity, the PIGD score, the tremor score, and spinopelvic alignment, were significantly correlated with shoulder ROM.

-PD patients experienced shoulder dysfunction in various ways, including decreased ASES scores, limited ROM, and increased shoulder muscle stiffness.
+Conclusion PD patients experience shoulder dysfunction in various ways, including decreased ASES scores, limited ROM, and increased shoulder muscle stiffness.
 Our study highlighted the impact of PD motor subtype, disease severity, and spinopelvic alignment on the development of shoulder dysfunction, offering deeper insights into the pathophysiological basis of shoulder disorders in PD.

 Natalie E Allen, Lina Goh, Colleen G Canning, Catherine Sherrington, Lindy Clemson, Jacqueline CT Close, Stephen R Lord, Simon J G Lewis, Simone Edwards, Susan Harkness, Roslyn Savage, Lyndell Webster, Genevieve Zelma, Serene S Paul

-Results During a median of 9.64 years (interquartile range 8.72–10.53), 4,587 individuals (1.48%) had Parkinson’s disease.
-Based on a multivariable time-dependent Cox proportional hazards model, a per-unit increase in triglyceride-glucose index scores was associated with a significantly increased risk of Parkinson’s disease (Hazard ratio (HR): 1.062, 95% confidence interval (CI): 1.007–1.119).
-In a sensitivity analysis, the triglyceride-glucose index was associated with the incidence risk of Parkinson’s disease in a non–diabetes mellitus cohort (HR: 1.093.
-95% CI: 1.025–1.165), but not in a diabetes mellitus cohort (HR: 0.990, 95% CI: 0.902–1.087).
-In a restricted cubic spline analysis, the association between the triglyceride-glucose index and the incidence risk of Parkinson’s disease showed a non-linear increasing (J-shape) trend.
+Results During a median of 9.64 years (interquartile range 8.72–10.53), 4,587 individuals (1.5%) had Parkinson’s disease.
+Based on a multivariable time-dependent Cox proportional hazards model, a per-unit increase in triglyceride-glucose index score was associated with a significantly increased risk of Parkinson’s disease (hazard ratio [HR]: 1.062; 95% confidence interval [CI] 1.007–1.119).
+In a sensitivity analysis, the triglyceride-glucose index was associated with the incidence of Parkinson’s disease in a non–diabetes mellitus cohort (HR: 1.093; 95% CI 1.025–1.165), but not in the diabetes mellitus cohort (HR: 0.990; 95% CI 0.902–1.087).
+In a restricted cubic spline analysis, the association between the triglyceride-glucose index and the incidence risk of Parkinson’s disease showed a nonlinear increasing (J-shaped) trend.

 Parkinson’s disease (PD) is the second most prevalent neurodegenerative disorder and is characterized by progressive dopaminergic and nondopaminergic neuronal loss and the presence of Lewy bodies, which are primarily composed of aggregated α-synuclein.
 Despite advancements in symptomatic therapies, such as dopamine replacement and deep brain stimulation, no disease-modifying therapies (DMTs) have been identified to slow or arrest neurodegeneration in patients with PD.
 Challenges in DMT development include disease heterogeneity, the absence of reliable biomarkers, and the multifaceted pathophysiology of PD, encompassing neuroinflammation, mitochondrial dysfunction, lysosomal impairment, and oxidative stress.
 Drug repositioning and repurposing strategies using existing drugs for new therapeutic applications offer promising approaches to accelerate the development of DMTs for PD.
 These strategies minimize time, cost, and risk by using compounds with established safety profiles.
 Prominent candidates include glucagon-like peptide-1 receptor agonists, dipeptidyl peptidase-4 inhibitors, ambroxol, calcium channel blockers, statins, iron-chelating agents, c-Abl inhibitors, and memantine.
 Although preclinical and early clinical studies have demonstrated encouraging results, numerous phase III trials have yielded unfavorable outcomes, elucidating the complexity of PD pathophysiology and the need for innovative trial designs.
 This review evaluates the potential of prioritized repurposed drugs for PD, focusing on their mechanisms, preclinical evidence, and clinical trial outcomes, and highlights the ongoing challenges and opportunities in this field.